burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

     *"The type of an `enum` is an integer type that must support all underlying values.
 In C, enum has a synonym for int."*

 19. In C++, converting a *void pointer* to any reference type requires an explicit cast operation.
-And in C, this is done implicitly.
+In C, this is done implicitly.

-20. Unconditional branching through `goto` is allowed in the middle of a nested block in C (while initialization of automatic variables is not guaranteed), this is not allowed in C++ in general, but there is an exception.
+20. Unconditional branching through `goto` is allowed in the middle of a nested block in C (while initialization of automatic variables is not guaranteed), This is not allowed in C++ in general, but there is an exception.
 The exception is for POD types - you may skip their initialization.
-However, there are no guarantees for initialization of them.
+However, there are no guarantees for the initialization of them.

 21. In C++, there are more stringent requirements for inline functions - an `inline` function must be declared as such in all source files.
 In C99 this is not the case.